Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri push-version [options]`

-Uploads a version of your Eitri app to the Console, enabling publication.
-When this command is executed, a version of your Eitri app will be added to the console and will be available for publication in the registered environments for the application.
+Uploads a version of your Eitri-App to the Console, enabling publication.
+When this command is executed, a version of your Eitri-App will be added to the console and will be available for publication in the registered environments for the application.

 #### Available Options

 - `-v, --verbose` Displays detailed messages during command execution.
-- `-s, --shared` Uploads the shared version of your Eitri app.
+- `-s, --shared` Uploads the shared version of your Eitri-App.
-- `-m, --message <version-message>` Adds a message to the version of your Eitri app.
+- `-m, --message <version-message>` Adds a message to the version of your Eitri-App.

 !!! info

-    Pay attention to the version of your Eitri app (in the eitri-app.conf.js file) since you cannot upload an existing version in the console.
+    Pay attention to the version of your Eitri-App (in the eitri-app.conf.js file) since you cannot upload an existing version in the console.

 ---